Loading Results

 A female patient explains symptoms she has been experiencing to her doctor

 Most people know the most common sign of breast cancer is a new lump or mass in the breast.
-But there are other less common symptoms that can signal the disease and may further evaluation by your doctor.
+But there are other less common symptoms that can signal the disease and may require further evaluation by your doctor.

 Holly Marshall, MD, Division Chief of Breast imaging at University Hospitals, shares more.